 The initial actuarial estimate of unpaid claims and adjustment expenses is an undiscounted amount.
 In order to determine the undiscounted liability, assumptions are developed considering the characteristics of the class of business, historical trends, the amount of data available on individual claims and any other pertinent factors.
 This estimate is then discounted to recognize the time value of money.
-The interest rate used to discount the liabilities is 2.23% to 2.42% (2014 - 2.38% to 2.58%) based on our projected rate of return on the investment portfolios supporting these liabilities.
+The interest rate used to discount the liabilities is 2.43% (2015 - 2.23% to 2.42%) based on our projected rate of return on the investment portfolios supporting these liabilities.
 The discount rate is adjusted on a regular basis based on changes in the projected rate of return.
 If the discount rate increases, the result would be a reduction in total unpaid claims and adjustment expenses, which would have a positive impact on our underwriting income, with all else being equal.
 A decrease in the discount rate would have the opposite effect.
-A 1.0% increase in the discount rate would have an approximate impact on after-tax net income of \$32.6 million (2014 - \$30.4 million).
+A 1.0% increase in the discount rate would have an approximate impact on after-tax net income of \$33.4 million (2015 - \$32.6 million).